tko22/kth-courses/README.md

     - `index.js`
     - `ModelContext.js`: React Context object for the data to be used in components

+### Some Design Choices
+Because courses may get added and deleted from the KTH API, our backend api that stores data on each course must reflect the courses in the KTH API.
+A common way to do it is have a background cron job updating the diff between the KTH API and our own api.
+This would be overkill for this project, given the deployment options we have.
+Thus, we have decided to add all the current courses manually (via code) to our database and we check if the course exists before we add comments/ratings - if it doesn't exist, we would create it.
+An additional request adds minimal latency and thus doesn't have as much impact on user experience.

 ## Getting Started
 To get backend running, you will need a .env file to set environment variables, one of which includes the MONGO_DB credentials